 Let’s say you have a boating equipment site and you’re creating a blog post about the must-have boating accessories for 2021.
 Within that most, you might mention a great boat stereo system you recommend.
 If you already have an existing blog post talking all about that stereo system, you can direct readers back to that post with the anchor link being “boat stereo system.”

 As you can see, this just makes sense.
-It’s relevant to the content of the post and also provides the reader something of value.
+It’s relevant to the content of the post and also provides the reader with something of value.

 Affiliate links are okay